Utility player: Baseball

-Even more rarely, a player can have the talent to play both roles at the top professional level.
+A "two-way player" is both a pitcher and position player.
+It is rare that a player can have the talent to play both roles at the top professional levels of baseball worldwide.
 Babe Ruth began his career as a pitcher but proved to be such a strong hitter that he briefly alternated in the two roles until becoming a full-time position player.
 A current example is Shohei Ohtani, who made the Best Nine of Japan's Pacific League as both a pitcher and a hitter in 2016, and is a designated hitter and starting pitcher for the Los Angeles Dodgers and formerly played both roles for the Los Angeles Angels.

 Basketball

 The term "utility player" is rarely used in basketball outside of fantasy basketball leagues.
 Instead; basketball uses the terms tweener and swingman to refer to a player who can play two or three different positions, with more specific terms being combo guard, point forward, forward-center, and stretch four.

 American football

 In American football, the utility player is often capable of playing multiple positions, and often they may play both offense and defense.
 The concept was far more common in the early days of football, when pro teams used their best athletes in as many ways as possible, and substitutions were far more restricted, meaning players had to stay on the field for offense, defense, and "special teams".
 This was known as the one-platoon system.